 Research is being carried out at Birmingham Children's Hospital and The Queen Elizabeth Hospital in Birmingham, as well as at other hospitals and universities around the world.
-We help to provide funding towards the research carried out here in the UK and will shortly be helping to fund the drug trial due to start in the Autumn of 2018.
+We help to provide funding towards research projects and have helped to fund travel and accommodation costs for UK participants of the TREATWolfram clinical drug trial currently being run.